Informasjonsforvaltning/catalog-frontend/README.md

 ## Development server

 Run `yarn nx serve concept-catalog` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+Remember to add your organization number to the end of the url, e.g. http://localhost:4200/123456789.

 ## Understand this workspace